Master's Programs in Talent Development

-How people think about "talent," "development," and "teaching" matters; it has real effects.
-In a master's program with an emphasis in talent development, you will be supported in thinking critically about educational practices, histories, policies, and trends; and you will be exposed to ways to encourage talent development and creativity beyond dominant perspectives, conventional classifications, and usual locations.
+How people think about "talent," "development," and "teaching" matters.
+In a master's program with an emphasis in talent development, you will be encouraged to think about what is at stake in the multiple senses of these words.
+You will be exposed to ways that open talent development and creativity beyond dominant perspectives, conventional classifications, and usual locations.
 You will be able to think critically and imaginatively about educational practices, histories, policies, and trends, as you work with others toward educational equity.
 You will enhance your teaching, your creative practices, and your engagement with the world.

 Texas State University offers master's degrees in secondary education - talent development and in elementary education - talent development.
 We offer both the Master of Education (M.Ed.) degree and the Master of Arts (M.A.) degree.
 Courses are offered at times that are convenient for working teachers and other professionals.

 Talent development opens up many pathways.
 You will be able to apply an education in talent development to school settings, to out-of-school educational situations, and to everyday life.
 For example, some of our graduates are now in non-administrative teacher leadership positions due to knowledge and skills developed through this program.
 A few of our graduates have moved from school settings to self-employment, encouraging talent development and creativity in out-of-school situations.

 Our program is unique.
 For example, although "talent" has often been associated with gifted education, the talent development emphasis at Texas State is not a "gifted education" program, nor is it limited to a focus on children.
 We address talent development, creative action, and well-being throughout the life course.
 Program content and experiences apply to school settings, non-traditional educational settings, world, and self.
 We incorporate a wide variety of research and theoretical perspectives.

 The master's degree emphases in talent development support individuals in school settings and in non-traditional educational settings in:

 - Encouraging responsive, skillful practices and creativity throughout life

 - Thinking critically about practices, policies, and trends in education